All Articles

-Understanding Differences between Cash Inflow and Outflow
+Differences between Cash Inflow and Outflow: The Real Reason Your Business Feels Cash-Strapped

 On the upside, the first half of FY2024 experienced a remarkable surge in cash flows across India, with cash and bank balances soaring by 18% to nearly ₹10 trillion, marking the fastest growth pace in four years.
-This notable surge emphasizes the importance of cash flows as a fundamental indicator of financial health and operational stability.
+This notable surge emphasises the importance of cash flows as a fundamental indicator of financial health and operational stability.

 Want to understand cash flow's ins and outs?
 This article explains the differences between inflows and outflows and provides practical tips for keeping your finances healthy.